waltligon/orangefs/doc/code-tree.md

   - `test`

-The `doc` directory rather obviously holds documentation, mostly written in LaTeX.
+The `doc` directory rather obviously holds documentation, mostly originally written in LaTeX and recently converted to markdown.
 There are a few subdirectories under `doc`.
 The `coding` subdirectory has a document describing guidelines for writing code for the project.
 The `design` subdirectory has a number of documents describing various components of the system and APIs and more importantly currently houses the Quick Start.

 Much of the documentation is out of date.